Setting Up Virtual Connection Access (VCAs) VLAN

 To add a new VCA VLAN

-Note: The Skylight sensor: SFP compute 10G module does not support VCA VLAN service creation.
+Note: The Cisco Provider Connectivity Assurance Sensor SFP 10G does not support VCA VLAN service creation.
 For this module, you can create a VCE service instead.
 For more information, see Setting Up Virtual Connection Endpoints (VCEs)

 1. Access the page Virtual Connection ▶ VCA VLAN ▶ Configuration.